Slowers-Team/Slowers-App/README.md

 You need installation of Docker in your machine.
 [Fullstack MOOC part 12](https://fullstackopen.com/en/part12) has [links and some basic terminology](https://fullstackopen.com/en/part12/introduction_to_containers#installing-everything-required-for-this-part) you will need.
 Docker Desktop is also useful.

-You can run development containers of either backend+databases, frontend or both.
-Changing files updates pages served from frontend container automatically, but backend changes require restarting backend container.
+You can run development containers of either databases, backend, frontend or all three simultaneously.
+Changing files restarts backend server container and updates pages served from frontend container automatically.

 To run whole application inside containers, build and run containers from repository root directory with command `docker compose -f docker-compose.dev.yml up`.
 Now you can use address http://localhost:8080 to access frontend and address http://localhost:8080/api to access backend.
 You can exit and close containers with Ctrl+C.

 If you want to run container in detached mode, add flag `-d` to the end of the command and close containers with command `docker compose -f docker-compose.dev.yml down`.

-To run unit tests for frontend, you can use command `docker exec -it slowers-frontend-dev npm run test` while slowers-frontend-dev -container is running.
-Unit tests for backend can similarly be run using command `docker exec -it slowers-backend-dev go test ./...`.
+To run unit tests for frontend, you can use command `docker exec slowers-frontend-dev npm run test` while slowers-frontend-dev -container is running.
+Unit tests for backend can similarly be run using command `docker exec slowers-backend-dev go test ./...`.
 Another option is to go inside containers e.g. in VSCode and use normal test commands there.

 End-to-end tests are not currently supported.

+#### Run only databases inside container
+Inside the repository root directory, build and run container from frontend image using command `docker compose -f dbs/docker-compose.dev.yml up`.
+See files in [dbs](dbs/) directory and [backend/docker-compose.dev.yml](backend/docker-compose.dev.yml) for settings needed to connect to the databases.
+You can exit and close containers with Ctrl+C.

+If you want to run container in detached mode, add flag `-d` to the end of the command and close containers with command `docker compose -f dbs/docker-compose.dev.yml down`.

 #### Run only development backend inside containers
 Inside the repository root directory, build and run container from backend+databases -images using command `docker compose -f backend/docker-compose.dev.yml up`.
 Now you can use address http://localhost:5001/ to access backend.
 You can exit and close containers with Ctrl+C.